 However, without a crate, you can still potty train your puppies with the aid of other crate-free potty training alternatives and with your diligence, consistency, and patience.

 Despite the many tried and tested ways of doing potty training, more people around the world are now focusing more on crate-free potty training.

 Interested in learning more about how you can potty train your puppy without relying on a crate?

 Why Should You Learn To Potty Train Without A Crate?

-Recently, crates are in the fad as part of a dog owner’s basic pet starter kit.
-They are often advertised not only as a piece of transport equipment but as the mainstream end-all and be-all puppy training tool.
+Recently, crates have been in the fad as part of a dog owner’s basic pet starter kit.
+They are often advertised as a piece of transport equipment and as the mainstream end-all and be-all puppy training tool.

 Some pet owners have been totally dependent on the use of a crate without even exerting effort in trying out the other less-restrictive methods.

 Just because it may seem like an easy way of house training your dogs without much supervision does not necessarily mean that crate training is best for everyone.

 Many people find crate training unethical as dogs get scared and stressed out.
 Some pets fall ill when locked up inside for an extended period of time.